msinilo/crunchersharp/README.md

 # crunchersharp
 Program analyses debugger information file (PDB, so Microsoft Visual C++ only) and presents info about user defined structures (size, padding, cachelines, etc).

+- You can import a .csv with the instance count to get the total waste, the format should be "Class Name, Number of instances"
+- You can compare two PDBs
+- You search for useless vtables, useless virtual...

 Original blog post: http://msinilo.pl/blog/?p=425
-You can import a .csv with the instance count to get the total waste.

 Note that you will need the `msdia` classes to be registered.
 To do this: